PennyLaneAI/qml/glossary/parameter_shift.rst

 partial derivatives of a variational circuit can be computed by using the same variational circuit architecture.

-Recipes of how to get partial derivatives by evaluated parameter-shifted instances of a variational circuit are called ``parameter-shift rules'', and have been first introduced to quantum machine learning in `Mitarai et al. (2018) <https://arxiv.org/abs/1803.00745>`_, and extended in `Schuld et al. (2018) <https://arxiv.org/abs/1811.11184>`_.
+Recipes of how to get partial derivatives by evaluated parameter-shifted instances of a variational circuit are called *parameter-shift rules*, and have been first introduced to quantum machine learning in `Mitarai et al. (2018) <https://arxiv.org/abs/1803.00745>`_, and extended in `Schuld et al. (2018) <https://arxiv.org/abs/1811.11184>`_.